ServiceNow Integration

 Required Permissions

-The service account needs read access to the tables the agent will query:
+The service account needs read access to the tables the agent queries, plus write access to the incident journal for the investigation write-back:

 Example Queries